Official Notice: This Is Thinking OS™ Language. Anything Else Is Imitation.

 System Integrity Notice

-Why we protect our lexicon — and how to spot the difference between licensed cognition and mimicry.
+Why we protect our lexicon — and how to spot the difference between refusal infrastructure and mimicry.

 If You See This Language, You’re Inside the System: